CiscoDevNet/webex-contact-center-ai-sample-code/provider-api/dialog-connector-simulator/README.md

 Each Provider endpoint should expose certain APIs to monitor the health of the endpoint.
 The APIs should return the status of the service.

 ## Dialog Connector Application Development
+### Development Environment Commands
+1. Install Java 17.
+Verify the Installation by opening a new terminal and run:

+    `java -version`
+2. Compile Protobuf Definitions: This will generate java classes under target/generated-sources/protobuf/grpc-java and target/generated-sources/protobuf/java.

+    `cd webex-contact-center-ai-sample-code/provider-api/dialog-connector-simulator`

+    `mvn clean compile`.
+3. Build the Main Application:

+   `mvn clean install`

+### Detailed Flow with Sequence Diagram
-### Step 1.
+#### Step 1.
 Start of Conversation
-1. The Dialog Connector will start up as a **gRPC Server Application**.
+1. The Dialog Connector will start up as a **gRPC Server Application** (`run GrpcServer.java`).
-2. The WxCC Virtual Agent (VA) Client Application will start up as a **gRPC Client** and open a secure gRPC connection with the Server Application.
+2. The WxCC Virtual Agent (VA) Client Application will start up as a **gRPC Client**(`run ConnectorClientVA.java`) and open a secure gRPC connection with the Server Application.
 3. When a caller calls, the Client Application signals to the Dialog Connector to start the conversation by creating a new conversation (`conversation_id`) and sending a `StreamingAnalyzeContentRequest` to the Server Application with `EventType: CALL_START`.
 The `conversation_id` is used for the entire conversation between the Caller (WxCC VA Client Application) and Virtual Agent (Server Application).
 The request is sent without any audio data.
 4. `EventType: CALL_START` can be used by the connector to start the session with its AI Service and return a response back to the Client using `StreamingAnalyzeContentResponse`.
 It could contain response payloads, prompts, NLU data, and input mode for handling the next interactions from the Caller.
 Prompts contain the audio which needs to be played to the Caller.
 It can return one or multiple prompts in a response.
 Prompts are played one after another at the client side in the sequence of receiving.

 ![VA-flow](./src/main/resources/images/VADialogConnectorSimulatorStep1.jpg)
-### Step 2.
+#### Step 2.
 Continue the Conversation Between the Caller and Virtual Agent
 1. The Client Application, on receiving the prompt, plays it to the Caller and invokes the next dialog based on the input mode received in the response.
 2. **Input Mode** indicates the type of input expected from the Caller.
 It can be `dtmf` only, `voice` only, or `dtmf_and_voice` both.
     - If the input mode is `dtmf`, the Client Application will wait for the DTMF input from the Caller.